gajus/slonik/.README/QUERY_BUILDING.md

 ```

-Serializes value and binds it as an array, e.g.
+Serializes value and binds it as a JSON string literal, e.g.

 ```js
 await connection.query(sql`